 Technology in Turkey has become a vibrant sector in almost all aspects of society.
 Average yearly e-commerce spending was projected to grow by 80% between 2019 and 2022.
 Total e-commerce spending on digital goods grew by 52%, reaching $879m.
 In addition, as people spent more time at home in Turkey, there was an increase in e-commerce spending on education.

 There are plentiful opportunities across every sector in South Africa, notably for specialist merchants in both beauty and cosmetics and fashion and gallantry.
 The beauty and cosmetics sector was expected to be worth more than $169m2 by the end of 2021.
 Throughout 2020, South Africans have remained willing to part with money to revamp their wardrobes.
 According to external data, e-commerce spending on clothing and accessories was supposed to grow by 54% between 2019 and 2021, falling just short of $1.5bn.
-This is because people consume more digital media while spending time at home.
+This is because people consume more digital media while spending time at home, using devices typically purchased in a South African computer store.
 PayU data shows a year-on-year increase in spending of 67% in 2020.
 The majority of the growth was in Q3 2020 when spending rose by 134%.

 India and South East Asia